froukje/datamapu/content/posts/classical_ml/adaboost.md

 print(f"score: {clf.score(X, y)}")
 ```

 The predictions are $[0, 1, 1, 0, 0, 1, 0, 1, 0, 1]$ and the score is $1.0$.
 That means our model predicts all samples correctly.
-We can also print the predictions and scores after each boosting iteration, to see how they evolve.
+We can also print the predictions and scores for each boosting iteration, to see how the individual models perform.

 ```Python
 staged_predictions = [p for p in clf.staged_predict(X)]
 staged_score = [p for p in clf.staged_score(X, y)]

 ```

 The predictions for the three stages are